xlaesch/FinCorpReports/README.md

 # FinCorp Financial Reports CTF Challenge

+Note: This CTF intentionally exposes a vulnerable download route at the web app's `/download` endpoint to demonstrate path traversal and env-secret exposure.

 This is a Capture The Flag (CTF) challenge involving a financial company's website with two distinct vulnerabilities.

 ## Challenge Overview